mia-platform/integration-connector-agent/docs/10_overview.md

 ### Use Cases

-You can fins some use cases with the related configuration file here below.
+You can find some use cases with the related configuration file here below.

 #### Integration with Jira as Source and MongoDB as Sink